 Frequently Asked Questions

 American Military University is part of the American Public University System, which is accredited by the Higher Learning Commission (HLC).
-The HLC accredits degree-granting institutions located in a 19-state region, and is recognized by the U.S. Department of Education (ED), and the Council for Higher Education Accreditation (CHEA).
+The HLC accredits degree-granting institutions located in the United States, and is recognized by the U.S. Department of Education (ED), and the Council for Higher Education Accreditation (CHEA).
 In addition, some academic programs also have specialized accreditation.

 After you submit your application, an admissions representative will walk you through the steps you need to get started, including the documents you'll need to submit.
 You can register for courses after you have been admitted to the university and your program.
 If you’re a graduate student, you may register for your first course after proof of a conferred bachelor’s degree is received.
 Selective programs may require additional documentation before registration is permitted.

 As an undergraduate student with previous academic credits, you’ll need to provide a previous college transcript and submit a transfer credit evaluation (TCE) application.
 The TCE takes 2-3 weeks to complete after we receive all of your documents.
 The TCE form is found in the student ecampus under the Student Services menu.
 For more information, visit our transfer credit website.

 The total cost per program is based on completing all the credits required for the program, minus any credits you transfer.
 View your to see how many credit hours are required.
 There is also a per-course technology fee, but in general, we have fewer fees than most public or private universities.
 View all tuition and fees.

 Most courses start monthly on the first Monday of every month.
 You can register for a course as early as 5 months and up to one week before the course starts.
 However, if you are using federal student aid (FSA), you must declare an FSA academic year start date at least 21 days prior to registering for the first semester of each academic year.